 - Response Headers - An optional set of HTTP headers specifying the request.
 There are multiple different types of headers:

-- Entity Headers - such as Content-Length, or Last-Modified apply to the body of the response.
+- Entity Headers - such as Content-Length, or Last-Modified, apply to the response body.

 - Body - This contains all the data associated with the request.
 There are typically two categories: